simolus3/drift/docs/pages/docs/Getting started/advanced_dart_tables.md

 ## Names

-By default, moor uses the `snake_case` name of the Dart getter in the database.
+By default, drift uses the `snake_case` name of the Dart getter in the database.
 For instance, the table
 ```dart
 class EnabledCategories extends Table {